Council Formation

 Could a DSNC organize an event with residents and businesses and coordinate with the city and MBTA to close Elm St. for the day (as with events like HONK Fest), or would such an event need to be planned entirely by the city?

 Answer: Yes!
-While being a neighborhood council won't give us greater authority than any other coordinated group of residents, we can still, as a coordinated group, coordinate with all those groups to plan such events!
+While being a neighborhood council won't give us greater authority than any other coordinated group of residents, we can still, as a coordinated group, work with all those groups to plan such events!

 We are also keeping note of other questions Davis residents, workers, and customers have raised that we want to investigate when possible, including: